 Casa Della Luna

-The house of the moon is named as such because of its proximity to the Alpe Della Luna (Mountains of the Moon) which is a Natural Park in the Apennine Mountains of central Italy.
+Casa Della Luna, or The house of the Moon, is named as such because of its proximity to the Alpe Della Luna (Mountains of the Moon) which is a Natural Park in the Apennine Mountains of central Italy.
 Its highest peak that can be seen from the cottage is Monte dei Frati standing at 1,453 m above sea level.

 The park contains the most astounding and diverse range of wildlife from the wolf to several species of deer, wild boar, porcupine, pine marten and so much more!